marco262/my_wiki/data/class/arcane-trickster.md

 ## Mage Hand Legerdemain

-Starting at 3rd level, when you cast //[[[spell:mage hand]]]//, you can make the spectral hand invisible, and you can perform the following additional tasks with it:
+Starting at 3rd level, when you cast *[[[spell:mage hand]]]*, you can make the spectral hand invisible, and you can perform the following additional tasks with it:

 * You can stow one object the hand is holding in a container worn or carried by another creature.
 * You can retrieve an object in a container worn or carried by another creature.